 How to Delete Incognito History on iPhone

-The easiest ways to delete the DNS cache on iPhone are via Airplane mode and Force restart.
+Due to our practical knowledge, the easiest ways to delete the DNS cache on iPhone are via Airplane mode and Force restart.
 If these don’t work, resetting network settings can help.
 To turn on Airplane mode on your iPhone, swipe down on the upper right of the screen and select Airplane mode, which appears as an airplane, usually right next to where you turn mobile data on/off.
 Turning on airplane mode on your iPhone mostly wipes out the DNS cache and incognito browsing history.

 Force restarting your iPhone is also pretty straightforward.
 In force restarting, the power connection to the phone is turned off immediately, and the phone hardware shuts down.
 You should know that force restart isn’t a factory reset where all your phone data is reset, but the method is helpful in clearing up the DNS cache.
 For iPhone 6s and below, hold the side/top and home button simultaneously (release when the Apple logo appears on the screen) to force restart them.